-The SteelSeries Arctis Nova Pro Omni review reveals a product that sits in a unique space between a dedicated gaming headset and a lifestyle-oriented audiophile headphone.
-Much like the premium Arctis Nova Elite released earlier this year, the Omni seems designed to bridge the gap between high-end audio fidelity and hardcore gaming performance.
+Our SteelSeries Arctis Nova Pro Omni review reveals a product occupying a unique niche between a dedicated gaming headset and lifestyle-oriented audiophile headphones.
+Much like the premium Arctis Nova Elite released earlier this year, the Omni is designed to bridge the gap between high-end audio fidelity and hardcore gaming performance.

-While it carries a modest price premium over its predecessors, the Omni appears to be a significant step up in nearly every measurable way.
-The question remains: is this the new gold standard for wireless gaming audio?
+While it carries a modest price premium over previous iterations, the Omni represents a significant step up in nearly every measurable category.
+This raises the ultimate question for enthusiasts: is this the new gold standard for wireless gaming audio?

 Design and Comfort: A Premium Evolution

-The DNA of the SteelSeries Arct-is Nova Pro Omni stays true to the modern, minimalistic aesthetic that has defined the redesigned Arctis Nova line.
+The DNA of the SteelSeries Arctis Nova Pro Omni stays true to the modern, minimalistic aesthetic that defines the redesigned Arctis Nova line.
 SteelSeries has implemented subtle material upgrades—similar to those found on the Nova Elite—including a neoprene-style suspension headband and plush, deep earcups.
-During extended testing, these features made the headset incredibly comfortable for long sessions.
+During extended testing, these features ensured the headset remained incredibly comfortable for long sessions.

 The build quality feels refined, with several key physical characteristics worth noting: